SteveTANTAN/PoG/data/README.md

 | Creak                  | Bool          | 10,176      | 1,371 | MIT License|

 where * denotes we randomly selected 1,000 samples from the GrailQA and Simple Questions test set to constitute the testing set owing to the abundance of test samples.

-If the user wants to search with a different KG source, check out the `mid2qid` and `qid2mid` APIs of the simple-wikidata-db folder.